americocunhajr/ELEVEN/README.md

 <img src="logo/ELEVEN.png" width="40%">

-**ELEVEN - Elevator Brake Optimization and UQ** is a Matlab code for robust optimization and uncertainty quantification of an elevator brake system.
+**ELEVEN: Elevator Brake Optimization and UQ** is a Matlab code for robust optimization and uncertainty quantification of an elevator brake system.
 The implementation follows an educational style, to make its use very intuitive.

 ## Software History